 Anaphylaxis is rare, but it’s the most severe form of allergic response.
 In the case of anaphylaxis, a person with an allergy will typically begin experiencing symptoms within 5 to 30 minutes of exposure to the tree nut.
 Symptoms of anaphylaxis include:

 - passing out

 - a red rash with hives or welts

-Peanut and tree nut allergies are among the most common causes of anaphylaxis.
-People with a severe tree nut allergy should be prepared to respond to an allergic reaction at all times.
-In that case, you should keep an epinephrine auto-injector with you at all times.
+Peanut, shellfish, and tree nut allergies are among the most common causes of anaphylaxis.
+People with a severe tree nut allergy should always be prepared to respond to an allergic reaction.
+You should always keep an epinephrine auto-injector with you.
 Common brands of auto-injectors include EpiPen, Adrenaclick, and Auvi-Q.